golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 Note the `<script>` tag in the `<head>` section  - here we will place our js code.

-## Using the Yajsapi bundle library
+## Using the @golem-sdk/golem-js bundle library

-First, we will import the `yajsapi` library:
+First, we will import the `@golem-sdk/golem-js` library:

 ```html
         <script>